dart-lang/site-www/src/language/isolates.md

 This page discusses some examples that use the `Isolate` API to implement isolates.

-Isolates are most commonly used in Flutter applications, when you need to perform large computations that might otherwise cause the UI to become unresponsive.
+You should use isolates whenever your application is handling computations that are large enough to temporarily block other computations.
-They’re also useful in many server-side applications.
-In general, you should use isolates whenever your application is handling computations that are large enough to temporarily block other computations.
+The most common example is in [Flutter](url) applications, when you need to perform large computations that might otherwise cause the UI to become unresponsive.

-While there aren't any rules about when you _must_ use isolates, here are common situations in which you can consider using isolates:
+There aren't any rules about when you _must_ use isolates, but here are some more situations where they can be useful:

 - Parsing and decoding exceptionally large JSON blobs.
 - Processing and compressing photos, audio and video.
 - Converting audio and video files.
-- Performing complex searching and filtering on large lists or within filesystems.
+- Performing complex searching and filtering on large lists or within file systems.
 - Performing I/O, such as communicating with a database.
 - Handling a large volume of network requests.